 - Make the ranch dip: In a small bowl mix together 1 cup of non-fat Greek yogurt with 1 packet of ranch dip powder mix.

-- Serve zucchini patties right away with a side of the non-fat ranch dip.
+- Serve zucchini patties right away with a side of the non-fat ranch dip or ketchup.